omega-hub/scsound/README.md

 ## scsound
 omegalib sound support based on SuperCollider

 **NOTE**: this module is currently working on Windows only.
-On other operating systems, if you have a local SuperCollider installation, you can very easily adapt `__init.py__` to use it to start the omegalib sound server.
+On other operating systems, if you have a local SuperCollider installation, you can very easily adapt `__init.py__` to use it to start the omegalib sound server using the local SuperCollider.
 Refer to the **How does it Work** section for info on how this module starts and stops the sound server.

 ### How to Use:
 - Install as usual (enable MODULES_scsound in omegalib cmake).